 There are many educational pathways towards STEM professions with many folks also earning training through skilled labor organizations and the military.

-The majority of U.S. STEM professionals—six out of ten—do not hold a bachelor’s degree.
+The majority of U.S. STEM professionals do not hold a bachelor’s degree.